|

 Biggar is the local market town.

-more money from the rent.
+to gain more money from the rent.

 Coal comes from Douglas and Carmichael parishes.